technofocus-pte/cpltextnsibltdeepdepth/Lab 6/Lab 6 - Creating a Custom AI Agent with Azure AI Foundry and search integration.md

 19. Review the outputs for each tool in the flow, noting how each tool in the flow operated on its inputs to prepare a contextualized prompt and get an appropriate response.

+**Summary:**

+In this lab, we have learnt to create a custom agent that uses your own data from Azure AI Foundry.